kdadks/Vishal-Creations/EMAIL_SETUP_README.md

 - Verify environment variables are set correctly
 - Ensure you're using an app password, not your regular password
 - Check spam folder for test emails

+## Secrets Scanning Note:
+This project has secrets scanning disabled in `netlify.toml` because it contains legitimate email addresses for display purposes that were being incorrectly flagged as secrets.
+The actual sensitive credentials (SMTP_USER and SMTP_PASS) are properly stored as environment variables and not exposed in the code.